Mike Rhoades

 Michael David Rhoades (born September 21, 1972) is an American basketball coach.
-He is the head men's basketball coach at Virginia Commonwealth University (VCU), a position he has held since 2017.
-Rhoades served as the head men's basketball coach at Randolph–Macon College from 1999 to 2009 and Rice University from 2014 to 2017.
+He is the head men's basketball coach at Penn State University, where he was hired on March 29, 2023.
+Prior to his position at Penn State, Rhoades served as the head men's basketball coach at Randolph–Macon College from 1999 to 2009, at Rice University from 2014 to 2017, and at Virginia Commonwealth University from 2017 to 2023.

 Biography

 Playing career

 Rhoades played college basketball at Lebanon Valley College and led the team to the 1994 Division III national championship.
 A shooting guard, he still holds the records for assists, steals, and free-throw percentage.
 He also graduated as the college's all-time leading scorer.
 Rhoades was an All-American twice, the 1995 Division III national player of the year, and his #5 jersey is retired at LVC.

 Coaching career

 After a playing career at Lebanon Valley under Pat Flannery, Rhoades accepted his first coaching job at Randolph-Macon in 1996, under Hal Nunnally.
 Upon Nunnally's retirement in 1999, Rhoades was promoted to head coach at just 25 years old.
 He would go 197–76 in 10 seasons, reaching four NCAA Division III Tournaments and two Sweet Sixteens.